 - 1. Describe the local workforce delivery system in the local workforce development area (LWDA), including the following: - a.
-Name of the LWDA: Southwest Iowa Workforce Area - b.
-Identification of the counties included in the LWDA: Adams, Adair, Clarke, Decatur, Ringgold, Taylor, Montgomery, and Union. - c.
-A roster of all LWDB members, including the organization representing and title/role and the city/county each is from, and identification of the LWDB Chairperson.
-Roster is available: https://www.iowawdb.gov/southwest-iowa/members - d.
+Name of the LWDA: South Central Iowa Workforce Area - b.
+Identification of the counties included in the LWDA: Appanoose, Davis, Hardin, Jefferson, Keokuk, Lucas, Mahaska, Marshall, Monroe, Poweshiek, Tama, Van Buren, Wapello, and Wayne - c.
+A roster of all LWDB members, including the organization representing and title/role and the city/county each is from, and identification of the LWDB Chairperson d.
 Identification of Subcommittees of the LWDB and the chair of each